Conjunctive Queries with Free Access Patterns under Updates

-An update is a relation where tuples with positive multiplicities represent inserts and tuples with negative multiplicities represent deletes.
-Applying an update to a relation means unioning the update with the relation.
-A single-tuple update to a relation $R$ is a singleton relation $\delta R = \{\tup{x} \rightarrow m\}$, where the multiplicity $m=\delta R(t)$ of the tuple $t$ in $\delta R$ is non-zero.
+\paragraph{Updates.} An update is a relation, where tuples with positive multiplicities represent inserts and tuples with negative multiplicities represent deletes.
+Consider a relation $R$ and an update $\delta R$ over the same schema $\calX$.
+To apply the update $\delta R$ to $R$ means to compute their {\em union} $R\uplus \delta{R}$ defined as: